 About Us

 Beautiful Space exists to connect people with love, community and nature.
 By doing so, we see the beauty of family extend to a sustainable planet and a secure future for all children.
-After decades of working in the community online and offline, globally and locally, we know that by focusing on relationship wellness, we are doing our bit for a sustainable future.
+After decades of working in the community online and offline, globally and locally, we know that by focusing on relationship wellbeing, we are doing our bit for a sustainable future.

 Things We Did When You Weren’t Looking